Common Career Mistakes and How to Avoid Them

 Stagnation

-- Continuing Your Education: Take additional classes, certificates or degrees programs that relate to the field.
+- Continuous Education: Consider taking additional courses, certificates or degrees that are pertinent to the profession.

 Negativity